-One of the services the Washington State Labor Council, AFL-CIO provides to its affiliated unions is legislative education and advocacy.
+One of the services the Washington State Labor Council, AFL-CIO provides its affiliated unions is legislative education and advocacy.
 As with collective bargaining, by joining forces and speaking with a united voice on public policy issues affecting working families, labor has greater influence.
 There are more than 500,000 union members in Washington — 16.5% of the non-agricultural workforce — ranking us as the 3rd most unionized state in the nation.
 With few exceptions, the positions taken by the WSLC are on issues affecting ALL working people, not just union members.
 From the equal pay to minimum wage to workers’ compensation, the WSLC is proud to advocate for rank-and-file union members and for all working families.

-For earlier WSLC Voting Records, or for archived copies of previous years’ WSLC Legislative Reports, email your request to David Groves.
+For earlier WSLC Voting Records and/or WSLC Legislative Reports, email your request to David Groves.